 As parents of children, adolescents and young adults with cancer, we advocate for them and for ourselves, all of the time.
 It can be exhausting!
 Childhood Cancer Ireland is dedicated to being the voice of children and young people with cancer in Ireland.
 Let us take on some of the mental load for you.

 If you come across and issue that is having an impact on children, adolescents and young adults with cancer, or survivors of childhood cancer, please contact us.
 We can advise you on how to proceed, or help to advocate on your behalf.

-Why not become a member of Childhood Cancer Foundation and receive regular updates about our work, advocacy and international developments.
+Why not become a member of Childhood Cancer Ireland and receive regular updates about our work, advocacy and international developments.